viperproject/mendel-verifier/README.md

 ## Capability annotations

 > [!NOTE]
 > This is a brief summary!
-Read chapter 4 of Federico Poli's PhD thesis for more examples and an in-depth description.
+Read chapter 4 of Federico Poli's PhD thesis (currently still under review) for more examples and an in-depth description.

 This tool provides the following annotation to declare the implicit capabilities of library types with interior mutability:
 ```rust